xgillard/pyparsers/README.md

 ## Usage / Examples
-Using pyparsers is fairly simple and should feel familiar if you know how to express grammars in BNF (And if you don't, just search Bacchus Naur Form on Wikipedia to get started).
+Using pyparsers is fairly simple and should feel familiar if you know how to express grammars in BNF (And if you don't, just search Bachus-Naur Form on Wikipedia to get started).

 The following examples illustrate several of the possible uses of pyparsers to